Is Weak Note Taking A Sign Of Executive Functioning Challenges?

 In class, when the teacher begins speaking, the only place on the page where the student should take notes is on the right side, under the “Notes” column.
 During class, nothing should be written under the “Main Ideas” column on the left.
 When the student comes home from school, he or she should re-read the notes and group different sections of the lecture into specific main ideas.
 For example, if the entire lecture was on World War I, the first part may have been about causes of World War I. Thus, the student would write “Causes of World War I” on the left side of the page, under the “Main Ideas” column, next to the information corresponding to that section of the notes.
 The student would move through all of his or her notes in that manner, categorizing the notes into different main ideas.
 A sample of this style of note-taking might be as follows:

 The process of listening in class and taking well-written notes can be an anxiety-filled activity.
-Students will be required to take more and more complex notes as they progress through school.
+Students will be required to perform more complex executive functioning tasks, including taking more detailed notes as they progress through school.
 Learning these techniques for shorthand and note taking can ease this process and help students develop confidence in their own classroom abilities.